So Your Jaw Hurts… What’s Really Going On?

 The disorder used to be called TMJ or TMD (even though technically TMJ refers only to the joint) though many people still use these terms to describe issues with this part of the body.

 The joint that connects your mandible, or lower jaw, to your upper jaw is complex.
 It allows your jaw to move up and down, side to side, forwards and back, and any combination of those movements.
 It is full of different tiny muscles and ligaments to allow this movement.

 To find your TMJ, put your finger in front of your ears and make a chewing motion with your mouth.
 You’ll be able to feel the joint moving.

 After chronic back-pain, TMJD is the second most common musculoskeletal disorder.
 It affects between five and twelve percent of the United States population.
 However, only around 15% of those people will develop chronic pain associated with the temporomandibular joint.

-How to Stop the TMJ Pain
+How to Stop the Jaw Pain

 Treatment can be difficult for long-term TMJD.
 Most of the time, doctors have trouble deducing exactly what muscles or ligaments are creating problems.

 Furthermore, TMJ disorders are not particularly well researched yet.
 If you are experiencing intense or regular pain, consider consulting a medical professional, as TMJD can be an extremely serious condition and more difficult to treat the longer you wait.

 Long-term pain can be caused by teeth grinding (bruxism), clenching of the jaw (also known as lockjaw if it gets more serious), injury to the jaw, arthritis (osteoarthritis and rheumatoid), a clicking jaw, and ongoing stress.